Sample complexity of data-driven tuning of model hyperparameters in neural networks with structured parameter-dependent dual function: Oscillations of piecewise continuous functions

 \begin{lemma} Let $h: \bbR \rightarrow \bbR$ be a piecewise continuous function which has at most $B_1$ discontinuity points, and has at most $B_2$ local maxima.
 Then $h$ has at most $\cO(B_1 + B_2)$ oscillations. \end{lemma}

-\begin{proof} The idea is to bound the number of solutions of $h(\rho) = 0$, which determines the number of oscillations for $h$.
-We show that in each interval where $h$ is continuous, we can bound the number of solutions of $h(\rho) = 0$ using the number of local maxima of $h$.
+\begin{proof} We show that in each interval where $h$ is continuous, { we can bound for any $z$, the number of solutions of $h(\alpha) = z$} using the number of local maxima of $h$.
 Aggregating the number of solutions across all continuous intervals of $h$ yields the desired result.

-For any $z \in \bbR$, consider the function $g(\rho) = \bbI_{\{h(\rho) \geq z\}}$.
-By definition, on any interval over which $h$ is continuous, any discontinuity point of $g(\rho)$ is a root of the equation $h(\rho) = z$.
-Therefore, it suffices to give an upper-bound on the number of roots that the equation $h(\rho) = z$ can have across all the intervals where $h$ is continuous.
+For any $z \in \bbR$, consider the function $g(\alpha) = \bbI_{\{h(\alpha) \geq z\}}$.
+By definition, on any interval over which $h$ is continuous, any discontinuity point of $g(\alpha)$ is a root of the equation $h(\alpha) = z$.
+Therefore, it suffices to give an upper-bound on the number of roots that the equation $h(\alpha) = z$ can have across all the intervals where $h$ is continuous.